 If you are unsure about the products, ask questions

-When it comes to choosing CBD products here are some guidelines to help you.
+For choosing CBD products here are some guidelines to help you.

 Medical Disclaimer: This article does not constitute a legal or medical endorsement.
 It is up to you to seek medical attention or advice of a medical practitioner and to make sure CBD or medical marijuana is legal in your area of residence.
-See full medical disclaimer here.
+See the full medical disclaimer here.